sheegaon/pixel-plagiarist/CODE_SUMMARY.md

 This guide dives deeper into the game logic code, which is primarily housed in the `game_logic/` directory.
 The logic is modular, with a central game state manager coordinating specialized phase handlers, timers, and scoring.
 This architecture (detailed in `ARCHITECTURE.md`) ensures separation of concerns, scalability, and ease of maintenance.

 The game is a real-time multiplayer experience built on Flask with Socket.IO for WebSocket communication.
 Game instances are room-based, supporting 3-12 players.
-Players stake tokens (Pixel Points) into a prize pool, draw originals based on prompts, copy others' work, vote to identify originals, and earn rewards based on deception and detection skills.
+Players stake tokens (Bits) into a prize pool, draw originals based on prompts, copy others' work, vote to identify originals, and earn rewards based on deception and detection skills.
 The code emphasizes server-authoritative state to prevent cheating, with client-side predictions for responsiveness.

 Below, I'll break down the key modules, their classes, methods, and interactions.
 References to code snippets are illustrative; always check the source files for exact implementations.